 The EU refining industry supports the principle of seeking cost-effective solutions to improve air quality.

-- A communication, ‘A Clean Air Programme for Europe’, which set out targets for health improvements
+- The communication, ‘A Clean Air Programme for Europe’, which sets out targets for health improvements